 However, if the minor sends the explicit material to more than one person, it is a Class 3 misdemeanor.
 The Class 3 misdemeanor carries a possible sentence of 30 days’ detention and $500 in fines.

 If this is not the minor’s first conviction for similar offenses, the crime escalates to a Class 2 misdemeanor.
 The Class 2 misdemeanor carries a possible sentence of up to four months of detention and $750 in fines.

 What is the Punishment for Sexting a Minor?

 So, a teenager willfully taking and sending nude photos can qualify as child pornography.
 As unfair as this may seem, this is the law in Arizona.
 (See our blog: Romeo and Juliet Law in Arizona)

-It doesn’t matter if the teen gave consent for you to view or keep the photos, if the teen took the photos them-self, or if you and the teen are in a consensual relationship, in Arizona, possessing sexually explicit images of someone under the age of 18 is illegal.
+It doesn’t matter if the teen gave consent for you to view or keep the photos, if the teen took the photos themselves, or if you and the teen are in a consensual relationship, in Arizona, possessing sexually explicit images of someone under the age of 18 is illegal.